Touchscreen: 1965: Finger driven touchscreen

+Mid-60s: Ultrasonic Curtain

-In the mid-1960s, another precursor of touchscreens, an ultrasonic-curtain-based pointing device in front of a terminal display, had been developed by a team around Rainer Mallebrein at Telefunken Konstanz for an air traffic control system.
+Another precursor of touchscreens, an ultrasonic-curtain-based pointing device in front of a terminal display, had been developed by a team around Rainer Mallebrein at Telefunken Konstanz for an air traffic control system.
 In 1970, this evolved into a device named "Touchinput-Einrichtung" ("touch input facility") for the SIG 50 terminal utilizing a conductively coated glass screen in front of the display.
 This was patented in 1971 and the patent was granted a couple of years later.
 The same team had already invented and marketed the Rollkugel mouse RKS 100-86 for the SIG 100-86 a couple of years earlier.

+1968: Air traffic control

+The application of touch technology for air traffic control was described in an article published in 1968.
+Frank Beck and Bent Stumpe, engineers from CERN (European Organization for Nuclear Research), developed a transparent touchscreen in the early 1970s, based on Stumpe's work at a television factory in the early 1960s.
+Then manufactured by CERN, and shortly after by industry partners, it was put to use in 1973.

+1970s

+1972

-In 1972, a group at the University of Illinois filed for a patent on an optical touchscreen that became a standard part of the Magnavox Plato IV Student Terminal and thousands were built for this purpose.
+A group at the University of Illinois filed for a patent on an optical touchscreen that became a standard part of the Magnavox Plato IV Student Terminal and thousands were built for this purpose.
 These touchscreens had a crossed array of 16×16 infrared position sensors, each composed of an LED on one edge of the screen and a matched phototransistor on the other edge, all mounted in front of a monochrome plasma display panel.
 This arrangement could sense any fingertip-sized opaque object in close proximity to the screen.

-A similar touchscreen was used on the HP-150 starting in 1983.
-The HP 150 was one of the world's earliest commercial touchscreen computers.
-HP mounted their infrared transmitters and receivers around the bezel of a 9-inch Sony cathode ray tube (CRT).
+1973: Multi-Touch Capacitance

+In 1973, Beck and Stumpe published another article describing their capacitive touchscreen.
+This indicated that it was capable of multi-touch but this feature was purposely inhibited, presumably as this was not considered useful at the time ("A...variable...called BUT changes value from zero to five when a button is touched.
+The touching of other buttons would give other non-zero values of BUT but this is protected against by software" (Page 6, section 2.6).
+"Actual contact between a finger and the capacitor is prevented by a thin sheet of plastic" (Page 3, section 2.3).

+1977: Resistive

-In 1977, an American company, Elographics – in partnership with Siemens – began work on developing a transparent implementation of an existing opaque touchpad technology, U.S. patent No. 3,911,215, October 7, 1975, which had been developed by Elographics' founder George Samuel Hurst.
+An American company, Elographics – in partnership with Siemens – began work on developing a transparent implementation of an existing opaque touchpad technology, U.S. patent No. 3,911,215, October 7, 1975, which had been developed by Elographics' founder George Samuel Hurst.
 The resulting resistive technology touch screen was first shown on the World's Fair at Knoxville in 1982.

-In 1984, Fujitsu released a touch pad for the Micro 16 to accommodate the complexity of kanji characters, which were stored as tiled graphics.
-In 1985, Sega released the Terebi Oekaki, also known as the Sega Graphic Board, for the SG-1000 video game console and SC-3000 home computer.
-It consisted of a plastic pen and a plastic board with a transparent window where pen presses are detected.
-It was used primarily with a drawing software application.
-A graphic touch tablet was released for the Sega AI computer in 1986.
+1980s

+1982: Multi-touch Camera

+Multi-touch technology began in 1982, when the University of Toronto's Input Research Group developed the first human-input multi-touch system, using a frosted-glass panel with a camera placed behind the glass.